Product

 The free tier covers the complete training loop:

-- Apple Watch companion app — log sets from your wrist with the Digital Crown, no phone required mid-session
+• Apple Watch companion app — start on iPhone, then log sets from your wrist with the Digital Crown, see live BPM during rest, and finish without returning to the phone mid-session

 That's the full core experience.
 If you train five days a week on a PPL split with a few strength goals, the free tier handles it completely.
 Pro adds Progressive Overload recommendations, deeper insights, and higher limits for lifters who need them — but most don't.